crunchy-devops/jenkins-pic/README.md

 docker-compose build # build all containers docker-compose up -d  # launch all containers docker ps
-# Check, 8 jenkins-pic_xxx containers should be up and running
+# Verify 8 jenkins-pic_xxx containers should be up and running
 ```

-## Sanity Tests of Jenkins container
+## Jenkins container sanity tests
 Go to portainer
 Select the container jenkins-pic_jenkins_1
 Open a console on it
 type ```docker ps``` , you should see all containers running on your vm
 type ```jmeter --version``` , you should see jmeter prompt characters

 ## Troubleshooting Sonarqube container
 On the vm for fixing the sonarqube container